xinyu981114/bioinformatics-notebook/README.md

-# xinyu notes for private
+# how to find ancestral haplotype